laravel/docs/authentication.md

         </div>
     </form>

-### The Auth Controller
+### Customizing New User Validation

 To modify the form fields that are required when a new user registers with your application, you may modify the `AuthController` class.
 This class is responsible for validating and creating new users of your application.

-The `validator` method of the `AuthController` contains the validation rules for new users of the application, while the `create` method of the `AuthController` is responsible for creating new `User` records in your database.
-You are free to modify each of these methods as you wish.
+The `validator` method of the `AuthController` contains the validation rules for new users of the application.
+You are free to modify this method as you wish.

+### Customizing New User Storage

+The `create` method of the `AuthController` is responsible for creating new `User` records in your database.
+You are free to modify this method according to the needs of your database.

 <a name="authenticating-users"></a>
 ## Manually Authenticating Users

 Of course, you are not required to use the authentication controllers included with Laravel.
-If you choose to remove these controllers, you will need to manage the authentication of your users using the Laravel authentication classes directly.
-Don't worry, it's still a cinch!
+If you choose to remove these controllers, you will need to manage user authentication using the Laravel authentication classes directly.
+Don't worry, it's a cinch!
 First, let's check out the `attempt` method on the Auth facade:

     <?php namespace App\Http\Controllers;